1978 Iranian Chinook shootdown: Shootdown

 During the 1970s, numerous incidents, probably including Project Dark Gene occurred on the Soviet-Iranian and Afghan-Iranian border, causing the Soviets to station a regiment of MiG-23s at Ak-Tepe Air Base, near the border with Afghanistan, in what was then the Turkestan Military District.
-One of the most serious of these occurred in the early morning of 21 June 1978, at 06:21 AM, when a Soviet radar site near the village of Bagir, not far from Ashkabad, detected four slow-moving contacts which came from Iran and penetrated 15 to 20 kilometers into the Soviet airspace near Dushak, in Turkmenistan.
+One of the most serious of these occurred in the early morning of 21 June 1978, at 06:21 AM, when a Soviet radar site near the village of Bagir, not far from Ashkabad, detected four slow-moving contacts which came from Pahlavi Iran and penetrated 15 to 20 kilometers into the Soviet airspace near Dushak, in Turkmenistan.

 Five minutes later, these targets were detected by the radar site of Ak-Tepe Air Base, and the deputy commander of the 152nd IAP, Lt.Col.
 J. A. Miloslavsky, ordered one MiG-23M, flown by Capt.
 A. V. Dem'janov, to scramble.
 Once over the area, Dem'janov found only one helicopter, but misidentified it as a friendly Mil Mi-6.
 In addition, he got a command from the command post, "not to turn weapons on and not to come too close to the target".
 Because Dem'janov's answers to calls from the GCI station sounded uncertain, he was finally ordered back to Ak-Tepe AB and instead, at 06:52 AM, Lt.Col.
 Miloslavsky dispatched another MiG-23M, flown by Capt.
 Valery I. Shkinder.

 Shkinder approached four contacts, identified them properly as Boeing CH-47 Chinook helicopters of the Imperial Iranian Air Force and got an order to attack.
 At the time, the Iranian Chinooks were flying in two pairs to the northwest along the Qaraqum Canal, but when their crews detected the interceptor over them, they made a turn to the southwest and flew towards the Kopet mountains and the Iranian border.

 Diving behind the two rear Chinooks, Capt.
 Shkinder fired two Molniya R-60 IR-homing air-to-air missiles.
 Both missiles found their mark and struck the rearmost helicopter, the wreckage of which crashed near the village of Gjaurs, killing all eight crew members.
 Capt.
 Shkinder informed his base of the destruction of the first target and got an order to attack the second helicopter.
 Turning around, he positioned his MiG-23M behind the damaged helicopter and opened fire with his GSh-23L 23 mm gun, spending a total of 72 rounds in two passes and hitting the starboard engine of the CH-47C.
-The Iranian pilot was lucky enough to manage a landing near the Soviet border post at Gjaurs.
+The Iranian pilot made an emergency landing near the Soviet border post at Gjaurs.
 All four crew members survived, but were subsequently captured by Soviet border guards.
 The remaining two Chinooks escaped, crossing back into Iranian airspace.